evi0s/WMPFDebugger/README.md

 </details>

+To debug web pages of WeChat embedded browser, please refer to [EXTENSION.md](EXTENSION.md).
+Note that this feature has many limitations currently and is simply a basic workaround.

 To check your installed version, navigate to Task Manager -> WeChatAppEx -> Right click -> Open file location -> Check the number between `RadiumWMPF` and `extracted`.